Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 $ sdk install quarkus 2.6.3.Final
 ```

-To verify the installation is succesful, run:
+To verify the installation is successful, run:
 ```shell
 $ quarkus --version
 ```